microsoft/MIDI/src/service/README.md

 ### Manual Install

 I recommend using the installer for at least the first install.
 It creates the required folders and sets permissions on them so the service can access the required data.
+After that, you can use sc.exe.

 ```
-sc create "MIDI Service" binpath="f:\ull\path\to\MidiService.exe"
+sc.exe create "MIDI Service" binpath="f:\ull\path\to\MidiService.exe"
 ```

 example:

 ```
-sc create "MIDI Service" binpath="D:\peteb\Documents\GitHub\microsoft\midi\src\api\MidiServices\MidiService\bin\Release\net7.0-windows10.0.20348.0\win-x64\publish\MidiService.exe"
+sc.exe create "MIDI Service" binpath="D:\peteb\Documents\GitHub\microsoft\midi\src\api\MidiServices\MidiService\bin\Release\net7.0-windows10.0.20348.0\win-x64\publish\MidiService.exe"
 ```

 Optional step

 ```
-sc description "MIDI Service" "In-development version of Windows MIDI Services"
+sc.exe description "MIDI Service" "In-development version of Windows MIDI Services"
 ```

 ### Manual Start and Stop